I was in tears on my neighbour’s doorstep

 - It makes problems seem easier to deal with.
 My post How Belly Aching Laughter Helps You Resolve a Problem will give you more specific information.

-“I think the next best thing to solving a problem is finding some humor in it.”
+“I think the next best thing to solving a problem is finding some humor in it.” ~ Frank A. Clark

 What other reasons do you need to improve your sense of humour?

-Using humour is a skill — which means you can learn it and get better with practice and repetition.
+Using humour is a skill—which means you can learn it and get better with practice and repetition.

-If you’re someone who would like to improve your sense of humour — or even if you’d just like to laugh more — this post will help.
+If you’re someone who would like to improve your sense of humour—or even if you’d just like to laugh more — this post will help.

 Here’s an overview of the 14 ways to improve your sense of humour